eu-ge-ne/enrouter-docs/apps/web/src/app/docs/components/outlet/content.md

 function Outlet(props: OutletProps): ReactNode;
 ```

-The `Outlet` component is used to render elements from the next (or current)
+The `Outlet` component renders elements from the next (or current) matching
-matching route.
+route.

-Outlets can be used only in `_layout` modules.
+It is specifically designed to be used **only** in `_layout` modules.

 ## Props

 - `name`

-  An optional name of component to render.
+  The name of the component to render.

-  - If provided, a component with that name is rendered.
+  - If provided, renders the component with the specified name.
-  - If not provided, a first component from object entries is rendered.
+  - If not provided, renders the first component from the exported object
+    entries.

 ## Rendering behavior

-Rendering behavior depends on current route match:
+The behavior of `<Outlet />` depends on the current route match:

+- Non-exact match

-- If match is not exact, elements from next matching route are rendered
+  Renders elements from the next matching route.

+- Exact match:

-- If match is exact, elements from current matching route's `_content` module
+  Renders elements from the current matching route’s `_content` module.
-  are rendered.

-`_layout.tsx`, `_content.tsx`, `_void.tsx` modules can export multiple
+Modules such as `_layout.tsx`, `_content.tsx`, and `_void.tsx` can export
-components.
-Therefore, `<Outlet />` accepts `name` prop:
+multiple components.
+To handle this, the `<Outlet />` component uses the name prop to determine
+which component to render.

 ## Examples